KarlinSmith08/KarlinSmithPortfolio/_posts/2026-03-09-Daily-Journal-Atrium.md

 **March 10th, 2026**: I reprinted the holder screw after rotating and taking away supports.
 I created a Gantt chart for what work I had left to complete before April 15th which is the Innovation and Design Showcase.

 **March 12th, 2026**: I printed 4 trials of screw scales.
 I did a 100%, 98%, 96%, 94% scale on the same print file.

+**March 23rd, 2026**: My print either did not finish, or someone accidentally took it off of the printer.
+I had to re-assemble the print and then re-print it.